- About Us

 While some communication will always need to be handled directly by a person, a growing number of common communications can be automated thanks to advances in campaigns and artificial intelligence.

-Automated communications have grown in two specific areas during 2020.
+Automated communications has grown in two major areas recently.

 On-site chatbots are automated features that use artificial intelligence to answer customer inquiries and direct customers toward helpful resources.
 These commonly pop up in the corner of a website when a user visits, and their benefits are obvious.
 With chatbots, even small businesses can:

 The result is better customer service at a reduced cost, and even customers appreciate this.
 Many customers would prefer to text a chatbot rather than call or email a customer service representative.
-With these benefits and this interest, it’s not surprising that 85 percent of customer service is expected to be directed through chatbots this year.
+With these benefits and this interest, it’s not surprising that 85 percent of customer service is expected to be directed through chatbots by 2020.
+The shift to chatbots for quick customer service is no surprise, especially as customer experience continues become enmeshed with marketing.

 Off-site, SMS texts have become an acceptable way for businesses to reach customers.
 Whereas customers used to reserve texting for personal conversations with family and friends, the allure of in-text discounts have changed consumers’ minds.
 A majority of customers are now interested in receiving texts from their favorite businesses after they’ve opted in.